 Temporary structure guidance

-Given the current COVID-19 circumstances, Cheltenham Borough Council will now allow temporary structures/buildings to be placed on land without planning permission for up-to 6 months (initially) in certain circumstances to ensure the successful running of existing businesses and organisations in the town, whilst adhering to the governments COVID-19 guidance.
+Given the current and ongoing COVID-19 circumstances, Cheltenham Borough Council will now allow temporary structures/buildings to be placed on land without planning permission until 1 January 2022 in certain circumstances to ensure the successful running of existing businesses and organisations in the town, whilst adhering to the governments COVID-19 guidance.
 This is a proactive approach to enforcement of planning controls and not a planning permission.
 This will not apply to residential properties.

 To take advantage of this initiative, businesses and organisations will need to make a request to the council, and council officers will undertake a brief assessment of the request.
 This guidance document provides you with all the information you need, including a list of the information you need to provide to us to enable an assessment of your idea for a temporary structure.

 Structures on the highway/public realm are subject to different guidance being developed by our licencing team.